SammieH21/scholar-flux/CONTRIBUTING.md

 **Available Log Levels:** `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`

 **Note:** The environment variable method is preferred for tests and CI/CD, while direct configuration is useful for custom logging requirements.

+**About `SCHOLAR_FLUX_PROPAGATE_LOGS`:**

+This environment variable controls whether ScholarFlux log messages are passed to ancestor loggers (such as the root logger).
+- Set to `TRUE` (default) to allow integration with your application's logging configuration.
+- Set to `FALSE` to prevent duplicate log messages in environments like Jupyter or VS Code, or if you want ScholarFlux logs to be handled only by its own handlers.

+This environment variable only needs to be set when using interactive REPLs such as IPython when you'd like to remove duplicated log messages (i.e., SCHOLAR_FLUX_PROPAGATE_LOGS=FALSE).

 ## Testing & Code Quality